oggiesutrisna/oggiesutrisna/README.md

 ## Interested in .
   - Laravel / Web Development
   - Python for .exe program
+## Quote
-no one can be expert at one time, but they can learn anytime. -Einstein
+  - no one can be expert at one time, but they can learn anytime. -Einstein